DTreg1/ChefSpAIce/replit.md

 - Schema-first approach for type consistency

 ## System Architecture
-The AI Chef application features a React frontend with TypeScript, Tailwind CSS, and Shadcn UI for a modern, responsive user interface.
+The ChefSpAIce application features a React frontend with TypeScript, Tailwind CSS, and Shadcn UI for a modern, responsive user interface.
 The backend is built with Express.js and Node.js, interacting with a PostgreSQL database (Neon-backed) via Drizzle ORM for persistent storage and schema management.
 OpenAI GPT-5 is integrated for real-time, streaming conversational AI, while the USDA FoodData Central API provides comprehensive nutritional data.

 Key architectural decisions include:
 - **UI/UX**: ChatGPT-inspired conversational interface, collapsible sidebar navigation, dark/light mode, consistent spacing, and a border-radius of 1.3rem.
 Typography uses Ubuntu for UI text, Georgia for recipe headings, and Menlo for technical data.